basilfx/Sensor-Community-Enclosure/Instructions.md

 * Ensure that you enable the right hardware.
 For this build, enable
   * SDS011
   * BME280
-  * GPS (NEO 6M)
+  * GPS (NEO-6M, NEO-7M or NEO-M8N)

 If the sensor cannot find the configured wireless network, it will start its own wireless network again.
 You can then start over.

 ### Advanced configuration
-The ESP8266 is a power-hungry WiFi chip.
+The WiFi chip and the GPS chip are power-hungry.
 This results in some heating-up of the enclosure, depending on the exact module used and the amount of WiFi traffic.
 This will affect the BME280 temperature and humidity readings.

+#### Temperature correction
 It is possible to account for an offset of the temperature readings in the firmware (this is not possible for humidity, unfortunately).
 To find the offset, it is possible to run the sensor for some time, without the lid of the